 So

-and for this example let's study the Cauchy problem~\eqref{eqn:hyperbolic-equation-main} in the neighborhood of "singularity" with $0 < r - 2m \leq 1$.
-We have used the quote signs for the term {\it singularity} for the reason outlined below.
+For this example let us study the Cauchy problem~\eqref{eqn:hyperbolic-equation-main} in the neighborhood of "singularity" with $0 < r - 2m \leq 1$.
+We have used the quote signs for the term {\it singularity} for the reasons outlined below.

 We have